Health emergency badge

 Before agreeing an adjustment, we will consider:

-What the disadvantage would be if the adjustment were not made
+What the disadvantage would be if the adjustment were not made:

-• Whether the adjustment will be effective in reducing the disadvantage
+• Whether the adjustment will be effective in reducing the disadvantage.

-• How practical it is to make it
+• How practical it is to make it.

-• Whether it would disrupt our other activities unreasonably
+• Whether it would disrupt our other activities unreasonably.

-• The cost and availability of resources, including external help and finance
+• The cost and availability of resources, including external help and finance.

 We will try to agree a reasonable adjustment with a minimum of delay.
 In some cases, we may need to consider the request in more detail.

-There may be circumstances where we decide not to meet the request.
-The law states that an adjustment need only be made if it is “reasonable.”
 We need to take account of the cost or resource implications of making the adjustment, whether the request itself is reasonable and whether there is a less expensive way of meeting the request.
 Where it is very difficult to provide the adjustment or meeting it would interfere with our ability to meet our legal obligations, we may decide it is not “reasonable”.

 We will look at each request individually and will aim to agree any adjustments with you to avoid us making incorrect assumptions about your needs.
 Where we do not agree an adjustment, we will explain why.
 When we agree a reasonable adjustment, we will let you know in writing.